The bone marrow-specific proteome

 Protein expression of genes elevated in bone marrow

-Proteins specifically expressed in granulocytes
+Proteins with enriched expression in granulocytes

-Proteins specifically expressed in mast cells and macrophages
+Proteins with enriched expression in mast cells

-Genes shared between bone marrow and other tissues
+Gene expression shared between bone marrow and other tissues

 Figure 2.
 An interactive network plot of the bone marrow enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of bone marrow enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
-The network is limited to group enriched genes in combinations of up to 5 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.
+The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.